Steelers player reaches plea deal to resolve Ohio gun charge

 Layne, 23, was arrested on a fourth-degree felony charge of improper handling of a firearm in a motor vehicle following the April 23 stop in Willoughby Hills.
 That charge was dropped when he pleaded guilty Wednesday in Willoughby Municipal Court to a misdemeanor charge of possessing criminal tools and two traffic violations.
 Layne received a suspended 180-day jail sentence, must serve six months probation and perform 32 hours of community service.

-Police stopped Layne at about 1:20 a.m. when his Dodge Charger was going 89 mph in a 60-mph zone.
+Police stopped Layne around 1:20 a.m. when his Dodge Charger was going 89 mph in a 60-mph zone.
 A records check showed he was driving with a suspended license and he had an outstanding warrant for failure to appear on a traffic violation in another jurisdiction, police said.

 They said they searched the car after smelling marijuana and seeing loose particles of it scattered throughout the vehicle.
 That search revealed a loaded Glock pistol in the center console, police said.
 They said Layne wasn’t a licensed conceal-carry permit holder in Ohio.